jewelsofthought/neshama/site/posts/freedom/week_6/yesod.md

 The Kabbalistic tradition assigns two names at **Yesod**&mdash;_El Chai_ or _Shaddai_.
 We will use both of them in this meditative process. _Shaddai_ (“The Almighty”) is a Name reflecting the power of G-d, and is the name inscribed on the outside of the _mezuzah_ scroll, and often on the outside of the container affixed to the doorpost.
 The _mezuzah_ is a small cylindrical container holding a hand-written parchment upon which several central verses from the Torah are inscribed.
 It is placed on the right side of a doorway (as one enters a home or a room). _El Chai_ (The Living G-d” or “The G-d of Life”) is a “Life” name, drawing our awareness to the channelling of Life energy through the _sefirah_ of **Yesod**.

-## Meditation for the Sixth Week at YESOD.
+## Meditation for the Sixth Week at YESOD

 <blockquote>
 <p dir="rtl">